Estimating the Convex Hull of the Image of a Set with Smooth Boundary: Error Bounds and Applications: Smoothness of the convex hull

 \section{Smoothness of the convex hull $\hull(\Y)$}

-As we will see in Section \ref{sec:error_bounds}, a set that is $R$-smooth can be accurately reconstructed from \rev{a sample}.
-Thus, in this section, we assume that $\X$ is $r$-smooth \rev{and study the smoothness properties of the convex hull of $\Y$.
-The main result of this section is that the convex hull of $\Y$ is always $R$-smooth if $f$ is a submersion (Theorem \ref{thm:submersion_rsmooth}) so the boundary of the convex hull is necessarily a submanifold (Corollary \ref{cor:sub_hull:boundary_manifold}).
-First, we observe that the convex hull operation preserves smoothness properties.} \begin{lemma}[\rev{$R$}-smoothness is preserved \rev{after taking} the convex hull] Let $R>0$ and $\Y\subset\R^n$ be a non-empty compact set.
-Assume that $\Y$ is $R$-smooth.
-Then, $\hull(\Y)$ is $R$-smooth. \end{lemma}
+As we will see in Section \ref{sec:error_bounds}, a set that is $R$-smooth can be accurately reconstructed from a sample \rev{(Theorem \ref{thm:error_bound:smooth_boundary})}.
+Thus, in this section, we study the smoothness properties of $\Y$ \rev{and of its convex hull}.
+The main result of this section is that the convex hull of $\Y$ is always $R$-smooth if \rev{a ball rolls freely in $\X$ and} $f$ is a submersion (Theorem \ref{thm:submersion_rsmooth}), so the boundary of the convex hull is necessarily a submanifold (Corollary \ref{cor:sub_hull:boundary_manifold}).

+\rev{The next example illustrates the main difficulty in obtaining smoothness properties of images $\Y=f(\X)$ of smooth sets $\X$.
+E}ven if $\X\subset\R^m$ is $r$-smooth and $f$ is a local diffeomorphism (in particular, a submersion), $\Y$ may not be $R$-smooth.
+Indeed, if $\Y$ is $R$-smooth, then $\partial\Y$ must be an $(n-1)$-submanifold by Theorem \ref{thm:walther1999}.
+However, this may not be the case due to self-intersections.